-Women have lower sums in their KiwiSaver accounts than men and are less likely to have other investments to help fund their retirement, a new survey by Westpac NZ has found.
+Women have lower sums in their KiwiSaver accounts than men and are less likely to have other investments to help fund their retirement, according to a new survey by Westpac NZ.

-The findings highlight a particularly relevant issue as women have to fund more years in retirement because of their longer life expectancy.
+The findings bring the consequences of the gender pay gap on retirement savings into sharp focus, with women having to fund more years in retirement because of their longer life expectancy.

-Westpac General Manager of Consumer Banking & Wealth Simon Power said the results were another reminder of the wage differences between men and women.
+Westpac NZ General Manager of Consumer Banking & Wealth Simon Power said while there were some behavioural differences - such as more men estimating how much they would need in retirement - the results were another reminder of the wage differences between men and women. \

 “We usually talk about the gender pay gap in terms of its effect on women’s take home pay.

 “This research shows the flow-on effect on retirement savings.
 Simply put, it appears men have more income available to set aside for retirement and this is impacting KiwiSaver balances.”